rjz/code-review-checklist/README.md

   - [ ] reference external issues, tickets, and bugs as needed
   - [ ] use incremental, atomic commits
   - [ ] avoid binaries, logs, local configurations, or other unwanted artifacts
+  - [ ] omit environment-specific files and artifacts

 License
 -------------------------------------------